tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 Swagger support is based on [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) and also includes its UI.

-> Please note that Swagger is designed for REST APIs and does not work for JSON Rpc without dirty tricks.
+> Please note that Swagger is designed for REST APIs and does not work for JSON-RPC without dirty tricks.
 Expect some features or advanced scenarios to be broken.

 ### Usage